astronomer/orbis-docs/docs/installation.md

 ## 1. Docker (Recommended)

+!!! note

+    Docker images are currently in beta.

 The recommended way to run Orbis is using Docker.
 This ensures consistent behavior across different environments and simplifies the setup process.

 ### Prerequisites